 11 February 2012.
 Thierry Henry scored his final goal in his final match for Arsenal in the 91st minute, against Sunderland for Arsenal to win 2-1.
 Ramsey scored the other in a run of seven consecutive wins.

 11 February 2013: Andre Santos loaned to Gremio in Brazil.
-He had come from Fenerbahçe but only played 55 league games for Arsenal scoring 10 goals for them.
+He had come from Fenerbahçe but only played 55 league games scoring 10 goals for them.
 He went on to play 25 games for Arsenal.

 12 February 1887: Alexandra Utd 0 Royal Arsenal 6.
-It was Arsenal’s seventh game since their formation the previous December, and took to goals scored total to 33.
+It was Arsenal’s seventh game since their formation the previous December, and took the goals scored total to 33.

 12 February 1907: The Daily News reported an explosion in the Manor Ground had wrecked Arsenal’s catering facilities.
 It did not however interrupt the playing of matches.

 12 February 1910: Arsenal 0 Blackburn 1.
 The defeat left Arsenal perilously close to relegation and the low crowd of just 7,500 took them closer to closure..
 Match preliminaries here.
 See also report on the crowds during the era.

 12 February 1910: Andy Ducat’s international debut for England.
 As a cricketer he played 1 test match for England and 429 first class matches.
 He went on to play six times for England at football.